KKIyer/flogo/README.md

 ```

 # Flogo Rules
+Processing Events in real-time to determine next best action is an important function of Event driven applications.
+With the vast amount of events that is generated from different sources making sense of the information in a given context can be immensely valuable.

+Rules support for the Project Flogo Ecosystem simplifies the complexity involved with real-time contextual decisions.

+Flogo Rules supports

+- Declarative Rules to define Conditions Rule triggers and resulting Actions
+- Joins/Correlations across Event sources

 ## Getting Started
 Build your Declarative Rules app as a Flogo Action type or execute as a standalone lib